GovTechSG/seed-documentation/faqs/seed-faq-general.md

 <details><summary style="font-size:20px;font-weight:bold">Can I onboard my mobile device to SEED?</summary>

-No. You can't onboard mobile devices such as mobile phones and tablets(iOS and Android) as well as GoMax device to SEED.
+No. Phones and tablets(iOS and Android) as well as GoMax devices are currently not supported.

 </details><hr />